gknapp/ghost6/readme.md

 ## Hot-end

 I disassembled the hot-end enclosure to inspect the heat sink and heat-break dimensions.
 This printer has a PTFE lined hot-end that runs down to the nozzle.
 As with other printers like the Ender 3, this limits the print temperatures to 240C as above this the PTFE tube burns.

+I have tested the stock extruder and hot-end [flow rate performance](flow.md).

 The heat-break can be swapped out.
 It is a [Chimera](https://www.aliexpress.com/item/1005001728155269.html) style, M6 threaded bottom that screws into the heater block and a smooth J-head M7 throat that inserts into the cold-end heat sink (Aokin sell a cheaper [bi-metal TA-C smooth short](https://www.aliexpress.com/item/1005004234162702.html) variant).